DataDog/integrations-core/strimzi/README.md

             }
 ...
 ```
-**Note**: Template used as the basis for this example can be found [here][14].
+**Note**: The template used as for this example can be found [here][14].

 See the [sample strimzi.d/conf.yaml][4] for all available configuration options.

 #### Kafka and Zookeeper

-The Kafka and Zookeeper components of Strimzi can be monitored using the [Kafka][11] and [Zookeeper][12] checks, respectively.
-Kafka metrics are collected via JMX.
-For more information on enabling JMX, please refer to this [link][15].
+The Kafka and Zookeeper components of Strimzi can be monitored using the [Kafka][11] and [Zookeeper][12] checks.
+Kafka metrics are collected through JMX.
+For more information on enabling JMX, see the [Strimzi documentation on JMX options][15].
 Here's an example of how to configure the Kafka and Zookeeper checks using Pod annotations:
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: Kafka